influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 * Manifest: `20060102T150405Z.manifest`

 A **restore** adds the backed-up data to the cluster.
-By default, a restore is incremental and writes to databases using the backed-up data's replication factor.
+By default, a restore writes to databases using the backed-up data's replication factor.
 An alternate replication factor can be specified with the `-newrf` flag when restoring a single database.
+Restore supports both `-full` backups and incremental backups; the syntax for a restore differs depending on the backup type.

 ## Syntax